-Your cooling system relies on a number of parts working together cohesively and, should one of those parts fail, the entire system could be compromised.
+Your car’s cooling system relies on several parts working together cohesively, and the entire system could be compromised if one of those parts fails.
 This is why essential car maintenance should be at the top of a to-do list throughout the year.

-Here are a few common problems you may face if you do not keep your cooling system properly maintained:
+Here are a few common cooling system problems you may face if you do not keep it properly maintained:

-As mentioned, your cooling system spreads throughout the hood of your car and covers areas from the engine to the radiator.
-From a pump, thermometer, fan, gaskets, coolant itself, and much more, there are many parts that can have problems within this system.
+As mentioned, your car’s cooling system spreads throughout the hood and covers areas from the engine to the radiator, meaning many parts can have problems within a cooling system.
+This includes the water pump, thermometer, fan, head gasket, coolant itself, and much more.

 Continuing to drive without properly maintaining your cooling system can negatively impact your vehicle’s overall performance and health.
-To avoid experiencing a breakdown in the near future, visit your trusted mechanic to perform maintenance.
+To avoid experiencing a breakdown later down the road, visit your trusted mechanic to perform maintenance.

-The Ins and Outs of Cooling System Maintenance
+The Ins & Outs of Cooling System Maintenance

-In general, changing your coolant is recommended to do every two years or 30,000 miles, whichever comes first.
-If you’re unsure, then our experts suggest checking your owner’s manual to ensure you’re on schedule with all your to-dos.
-When checking the current state of your cooling system, look for the following:
+Changing your coolant is recommended every two years or 30,000 miles, whichever comes first.
+If you’re unsure, our experts suggest checking your owner’s manual to ensure you’re on schedule with all your car’s maintenance needs.

-- If needed, the cooling system will be drained and flushed, followed by a new coolant being added to the system
+- If needed, drain and flush the cooling system, followed by adding new coolant to the system.

-- Inspection of the serpentine belt for wear and tear
+- Inspect components such as the serpentine belt for wear and tear.

-- Check radiator belts and hoses for signs of aging and make replacements as necessary
+- Check the radiator belts and hoses for signs of aging and make replacements as necessary.

-Inspecting all of these items on a yearly basis prevents sudden part failure, and can help you save on repairs—especially if you don’t have the proper extended car warranty in place.
+Inspecting all of these items yearly prevents sudden part failure.
+It can help you avoid any unexpected and costly trips to the auto repair shop—especially if you don’t have the proper extended car warranty.
 Your trusted mechanic will alert you to any issues they notice under the hood and recommend a solution.

 When experiencing harsher weather conditions, it’s doubly important to have your cooling system inspected.
-Your coolant is made up of a finely tuned antifreeze to distilled water ratio that lowers freezing temperatures.
-Having an improper antifreeze to water ratio when temperatures drop can cause problems with the coolant.
-Mechanics may test this ratio and make adjustments if needed.
+Your coolant is composed of a finely tuned ratio of antifreeze to distilled water that lowers freezing temperatures.
+An improper antifreeze-to-water ratio when temperatures drop can cause problems with the coolant.
+Mechanics may run some diagnostics to test this ratio and make adjustments if needed.